-Paper copies of the assembly and operating instructions are available for the unit types described here and are enclosed with the equipment.
+Assembly and operating instructions in paper and digital format are available for the unit types described here.
 We cannot accept any liability for damage associated with failure to observe these instructions.

-Please also observe the instructions for any accessories used.
+Where applicable, the instructions for any accessories used also apply.

-2 Safety instructions
+2 Safety notes

-Please observe the following general safety instructions when assembling and operating the unit:
+Please observe the following general safety notes when assembling and operating the unit:

-- Assembly, installation and servicing may only be performed by properly trained specialists. - Do not obstruct the air inlet and air outlet of the cooling unit inside and outside the enclosure (see section 5.2.2 "Layout of the electronic components in the enclosure"). - The heat loss of the components installed in the enclosure must not exceed the specific useful cooling power of the cooling unit. - The cooling unit must always be transported in a horizontal position. - Use only original spare parts and accessories. - Do not make any changes to the cooling unit other than those described in these instructions or associated instructions. - Risk of burns!
+- Assembly, installation and servicing may only be performed by properly trained specialists. - Do not obstruct the air inlet and air outlet of the cooling unit inside and outside the enclosure (see sec- - tion 4.2.2 "Layout of the electronic components in the enclosure"). - The heat loss of the components installed in the enclosure must not exceed the specific useful cooling power of the cooling unit. - The cooling unit must always be transported in a horizontal position. - Use only original spare parts and accessories. - Do not make any changes to the cooling unit other than those described in these instructions or associated instructions. - Risk of burns!
 On cooling units with automatic condensate evaporation, the surface of the thermal element will get very hot during operation, and will remain so for some time afterwards. - The mains connector of the cooling unit must only be connected and disconnected with the system de-energised.
-Connect the protective device specified on the rating plate. - The products should only be combined and operated with the prescribed Rittal system accessories. - Always wear the required personal safety equipment when working on this device. - The device must only be cleaned by trained specialists.
-De-energise the device prior to cleaning. - Do not assemble and re-activate the device until it is completely dry.
+Connect the protective device specified on the rating plate.

-3 Product description
+3 Device description

 Depending on the model chosen, your cooling unit may vary in appearance from the illustrations contained in these instructions.
-However, the functions are identical in principle.
+However, the functions are identical in principle. ΕN

-3 Product description
+3 Device description